HIPERFIT/hiperfit.github.com/workshops/1st-workshop.md

 implement observables, models and pricers and which supports Monte Carlo simulation on a GPGPU.

-  Michael Werk and Joakim Ahnfelt-Rønne are final-year master students&nbsp;in computer science at DIKU, with particular interests in programming&nbsp;languages, functional programming, parallelism and concurrency.
+  Michael Werk and Joakim Ahnfelt-RÃ¸nne are final-year master students&nbsp;in computer science at DIKU, with particular interests in programming&nbsp;languages, functional programming, parallelism and concurrency.